marcusgard10/GEO5990M-Assignment-2/README.md

 # GEO5990M-Assignment-2

-# Exploring the relationship between average house prices and the incidence of very bad health across Liverpool.
+# Exploring the relationship between average house prices and the incidence of self-reported very bad health across Liverpool.

 The code in this repository is a project that follows the key tenets of data science procedures (see below), in order to uphold its reproducibility and academic integrity.